-- A user's manual for operating the ELD;
+- A user's manual for operating the device;

 - An instruction sheet with step-by-steps instructions for transferring hours-of-service records to an authorized safety official;

-- An instruction sheet on reporting ELD malfunctions and recordkeeping procedures during ELD malfunctions; and
+- An instruction sheet on reporting ELD malfunctions and recordkeeping procedures during malfunctions; and

-- A supply of paper grid graphs to record driver duty status and related information for at least 8 days, in case of ELD malfunction.
+- At least eight blank paper grid graph logs to record driver duty status and related information, in case of ELD malfunction.

 A driver using an AOBRD must also carry: